 Step 1 relates to extremal problems and analytic operator theory, see Section 3.3.1.
 Step 2 involves optimization, and some Schur analysis to parametrize transfer matrices of given Mc-Millan degree when dealing with systems having several inputs and outputs, see Section 3.3.2.
 It also makes contact with the topology of rational functions, in particular to count critical points and to derive bounds, see Section 3.3.2.
-Step 2 raises further issues in approximation theory regarding the rate of convergence and the extent to which singularities of the approximant (i.e. its poles) tend to singularities of the approximated function; this is where logarithmic potential theory becomes instrumental, see Section 3.3.3.
+Step 2 raises further issues in approximation theory regarding the rate of convergence and the extent to which singularities of the approximant (i.e., its poles) tend to singularities of the approximated function; this is where logarithmic potential theory becomes instrumental, see Section 3.3.3.

-Applying a realization procedure to the result of step 2 yields an identification procedure from incomplete frequency data which was first demonstrated in [86] to tune resonant microwave filters.
+Applying a realization procedure to the result of step 2 yields an identification procedure from incomplete frequency data which was first demonstrated in [92] to tune resonant microwave filters.
+Harmonic identification of nonlinear systems around a stable equilibrium can also be envisaged by combining the previous steps with exact linearization techniques from [44].